 • Discriminate against any employee or applicant for employment because he or she has opposed any practice that is unlawful or has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under the Act.

 BFOQ exception.
 Differences in treatment are permissible when sex is a BFOQ reasonably necessary to the normal operation of the particular business.
-Employment-related advertising indicating any ...
+Employment-related advertising indicating any preference, ...